Multidisciplinary education and research with a faculty : student ratio of 1 : 10

 Vienna as favorable study location - with highest living standard worldwide & in the heart of Europe

-MODUL University Vienna is an international private university in Austria owned by the Vienna Chamber of Commerce and Industry, the largest provider of private education in Austria.
+MODUL University Vienna is widely considered as Austria's leading international private university and is owned by the Vienna Chamber of Commerce and Industry, the largest provider of private education in Austria.

 The university campus is located on Kahlenberg, a scenic hill with a spectacular view of the capital of Austria.
 The MODUL brand stands for more than 100 years of excellence in education.
 Founded in 1908, MODUL College is the vocational training school with the longest tradition in tourism and hospitality education worldwide.